typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 initialization (RAII)_", which says that the lifetime of a resource should be tied to the lifetime of its parent.

-But in case we detect cancelation, we might want to close that resource, because in the case of a cancelation event, we might not have a "run-loop" active after this `IO` returns its result, so there might not be anybody available to release it.
+But in case we detect cancellation, we might want to close that resource, because in the case of a cancellation event, we might not have a "run-loop" active after this `IO` returns its result, so there might not be anybody available to release it.